Routine use cases

 Full context before the next step

 This page helps route research intent toward the right Orena guide.
-"What to do when weekend catch-up changes your routine plan" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Routine adjustment: weekend catch up" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "What to do when weekend catch-up changes your routine plan", the article should make one next action obvious.
-In a low-energy week where consistency matters more than ambition, "What to do when weekend catch-up changes your routine plan" is usually a practical decision rather than a promise hunt.
+For "Routine adjustment: weekend catch up", the article should make one next action obvious.
+In a low-energy week where consistency matters more than ambition, "Routine adjustment: weekend catch up" is usually a practical decision rather than a promise hunt.
 The reader is trying to keep private photos contextual rather than definitive, so the first move should be observable: use a tool or guide only after the actual question is clear.
-If that choice makes the next session easier to repeat for "What to do when weekend catch-up changes your routine plan", the article has done its job.
-If.
+If that choice makes the next session easier to repeat for "Routine adjustment: weekend catch up", the article has done its job.
+If "Routine adjustment: weekend catch up" only creates more searching, pause before adding another routine.
+Orena.

 Section 2